-LINUX Kernel Hackers' Guide
+The Linux Kernel Hackers' Guide

-Copyright © 1992, 1993 Michael K. Johnson
+Copyright © 1992-1995 Michael K. Johnson Alpha version 0.6

-A hodgepodge collection of information, speculation, and ramblings about the LINUX kernel.
+A hodgepodge collection of information, speculation, and ramblings about the Linux kernel.
 This is only a draft.
-Please mail any corrections, amplifications, suggestions, etc. to Michael K. Johnson, johnsonm@sunsite.unc.edu, Editor.
+Please mail any corrections, amplifications, suggestions, etc. to Michael K. Johnson, johnsonm@nigel.vnet.net, Editor.

-Editorial comments look like this: [This is an editorial comment.
+Editorial comments look like this: [This is an editorial comment.]
 I invite answers to any questions in these comments.
 The more help I get on these, the fewer of these ugly comments newer versions of the guide will have.
 Some of these are merely large notices to myself to finish some task I started.
-If you would like to help by working on a section that has notes like this, please contact me to see what help I need.]
+If you would like to help by working on a section that has notes like this, please contact me to see what help I need.

 This work is currently rather fragmented, and will remain in that state until most of the sections have been written, so that revision combining those sections can be done intelligently.
 Substantial revision to occur at that time should address the problems with unnecessarily duplicated information and lack of structure, and make the guide easier to follow and more succinct.
 However, the section on device drivers should be helpful to some.
 Other sections are mostly a little out of date and in need of revision anyway.
 Please bear with me, or better yet, help.

-Copyright © 1992, 1993 Michael K. Johnson 201 Howell Street, Apt.
-1C, Chapel Hill, North Carolina 27514-4818 johnsonm@sunsite.unc.edu
+Copyright © 1992, 1993, 1994, 1995 Michael K. Johnson 201 Howell Street, Apt.
+1C, Chapel Hill, North Carolina 27514-4818 johnsonm@nigel.vnet.net

-The LINUX Kernel Hackers' Guide may be reproduced and distributed in whole or in part, subject to the following conditions:
+The Linux Kernel Hackers' Guide may be reproduced and distributed in whole or in part, subject to the following conditions: